 The symptoms of SLE vary widely from person to person.
 They may come and go.
 But almost everyone with SLE has joint pain and swelling.
 Some develop arthritis.

 - Sensitivity to sunlight.

 - Skin rash, most often on the face.

 - Fever of unknown origin.

 - Chest pain when breathing deeply.

 Other symptoms depend on which tissues are attacked by the immune system.

 Drinking alcohol over a period of years might reduce the risk of developing SLE.

-Note.
-Opportunity to help medical science.
+A chance to help medical science.
 Together, NHS and NHS are the world’s largest and longest-running study of health.
-NHSIII is now recruiting nurses and nursing students. as participants.
-Help further our understanding of alcohol and the risk of SLE.
+NHSIII is now recruiting nurses and nursing students.
+Help further our knowledge of alcohol and the risk of SLE.
 The NHSs are a major source of medical knowledge.
 To learn more, visit NHSIII.